Offerings for Easter Flowers

 Tuesday Book Group

-We will gather via Zoom on Tuesdays at 7 pm to discuss these books, talk about how we can flourish as followers of Jesus, and how a life of virtue can help us transform the world.
+We will gather via Zoom on Tuesdays at 7 pm to discuss these books, talk about how we can flourish as followers of Jesus, and how we’re called beyond division and hatred into a life of love.
+Please register below to get the Zoom link.

 Eagle Scout Project – Little Free Library